nezaj/Reference/js_good_parts/chp4_notes.md

 This pattern has one define functions one an object's prototype and then instantiate and invoke the functions method style.
 This is not recommended.

 ##### Apply Invocation Pattern
 Because JavaScript is a functional object-oriented language, functions can have methods.
-The **apply** method accepts a value to bind to **this** and an array of paramters for the function.
+The **apply** method accepts a value to bind to **this** and an array of parameters for the function.
 It can be useful when invoking a function to bind **this** to object that does not have that function defined.
 For example
 ```javascript
 var Quo = function (status) {
     this.status = status;